kjschmidlab/GGoutlieR/README.md

 # GGoutlieR

 `GGoutlieR` (**G**eo-**G**enetic **outlieR**) is an R package for identifying and visualizing unusual geo-genetic patterns for landscape genomic studies.

+Outliers with unusual geo-genetic association patterns can be identified through either genetics-based K-nearest neighbors (KNNs) or geography-based KNNs in the framework of `GGoutlieR`.

 It provides a summary table with heuristic p-values allowing users to easily identify outliers from thousands of biological samples.
 Moreover, its visualization tool enables users to present unusual geo-genetic association patterns on a geographical map.